AVSimulation/SCANeR-Quick-Starts/Pages/HT_Create_your_first_test_case/HT_Create_your_first_test_case.md

 :arrow_left: [Create a road network from scratch](../HT_Create_a_simple_environment_from_scratch/HT_Create_a_simple_environment_from_scratch.md)

-# How to?
-Create a test case
+# How to create a scenario based on your road network?

-In SCANeR studio, every test case has to be created as a `Scenario`.
+In SCANeR, every test case has to be created as a `Scenario`.
 Each `Scenario` takes place on a specific `Terrain` and involves different `Actors`.
-In this section, you will be creating your first `Scenario`.
+In this section, you will create your first `Scenario`.

 - Step 1.
 Create the scenario
 - Step 2.
 Populate the scenario

 ## Step 1.
 Create the scenario

-1. Create a new `Scenario` by clicking on `File -> New Scenario` in SCANeR studio `SCENARIO` mode
+1. Create a new `Scenario` by clicking on `File\New Scenario` in SCANeR `SCENARIO` mode

    ![New Scenario](./assets/New_Scenario.png)